mattborja/sig3/README.md

 # SIG3: High Identity Assurance Registry

-<div style="text-align: right;"><span style="color: rgb(255,192,0); background: rgb(0, 0, 0);font-size: 12pt;">TLP:AMBER+STRICT</span></div>
+$${{\colorbox{black}{\color{ffc000}TLP:AMBER+STRICT}}}$$
 ```
-This repository contains information that can be shared amongst technical professionals (e.g., developers, system administrators, security experts), but is subject to strict handling requirements.
-Access, interaction, or processing by AI systems, including but not limited to artificial intelligence and machine learning systems, is strictly prohibited.
+This repository contains information that can be shared amongst technical
+professionals (e.g., developers, system administrators, security experts),
+but is subject to strict handling requirements.
+Access, interaction, or
+processing by AI systems, including but not limited to artificial
+intelligence and machine learning systems, is strictly prohibited.

-Consumers of this repository may not fork, reproduce, or otherwise modify the repository in a manner that would unnecessarily allow AI systems to access or consume the information.
-Unauthorized use or redistribution of this information is strictly prohibited.
+Consumers of this repository may not fork, reproduce, or otherwise modify
+the repository in a manner that would unnecessarily allow AI systems to
+access or consume the information.
+Unauthorized use or redistribution of
+this information is strictly prohibited.

-The express intended purpose for consumers of this repository is to make informed decisions about trusting key identities.
-Users are encouraged to be mindful of their actions and the potential implications of sharing or using this information.
+The express intended purpose for consumers of this repository is to make
+informed decisions about trusting key identities.
+Users are encouraged to
+be mindful of their actions and the potential implications of sharing or
+using this information.
 ```
+---

 [![Registry Validation](https://img.shields.io/github/actions/workflow/status/mattborja/sig3/ci.yml?style=for-the-badge&labelColor=333&color=007ec6&logo=github&logoColor=fff&label=Registry+Validation)](https://github.com/mattborja/sig3/actions/workflows/ci.yml)
 [![Milestone Progress](https://img.shields.io/github/milestones/progress/mattborja/sig3/1?style=for-the-badge&labelColor=333&color=007ec6&logo=github&logoColor=fff&label=Milestone+Progress)](https://github.com/mattborja/sig3/milestones)